 Staff recommends the Commission approve the modifications discussed above for several reasons.
 The existing project has stalled as the required supplemental investment the grantee hoped would materialize did not.
 CASF rules require grantees to provide a portion of project funding to demonstrate commitment and avoid the risk of defaulting on project completion.
 Since the Commission approved the Project's CEQA exemption in May 2017, the grantee has not submitted permit applications to the appropriate State and local agencies and performed almost no additional engineering work.
 Staff has no reason to believe the existing project will be completed without the involvement of Race, unless another interested investor that thus far has not materialized comes forward.
 Race has a proven track record of completing CASF Infrastructure projects, finishing seven projects out of the ten total CASF projects the Commission awarded the company, with the other three in progress.
 Race also has informed Staff that it already conducted its own engineering work on the project and that the company expects to submit permit applications shortly after the transaction's approval.
 Equally important, the proposed budget submitted by Race means the project will not require additional grant funding to be completed.
-Finally, the lack of broadband Internet service noted in Resolution T-17495 remains the case today, with no wireline broadband providers serving the project area.
-While the fixed wireless broadband providers in the area may have added customers, fixed wireless service will continue to encounter the same line-of-sight constraints noted by the Commission when it approved the grant.8 Finally, if the Commission does not approve Race acquiring and continuing to operate Bright Fiber, it risks the project not being completed.
+Finally, the lack of wireline broadband Internet service noted in Resolution T-17495 remains the case today, with no wireline broadband providers serving the project area.

+While the fixed wireless broadband providers in the area may have added customers, fixed wireless service will continue to encounter the same line-of-sight constraints noted by the Commission when it approved the grant.8 In any case, as the project footprint has not changed, there is no new opportunity to challenge the served status of the project area.
+Finally, if the Commission does not approve Race acquiring and continuing to operate Bright Fiber, it risks the project not being completed.